e-dorigatti/e-dorigatti.github.io/_posts/2023-12-05-vscode-slurm.md

   HostName login.cluster.com
   User edo

-# Compute node with the server, note:
+# Compute node where the dropbear is running.
+Note:
 #  - The HostName must correspond to the one you saw in `squeue`
 #  - ProxyJump instructs VS Code to connect to the compute node via the login node
 #  - The Port is the same we used in `run-vscode-server-gpu.sh`
 Host hpc-compute
   HostName supergpu03
-  ProxyJump login.cluster.com
+  ProxyJump hpc-login
   User edo
   Port 64321
 ```